tobilg/aws-lambda-api-call-recorder/client/README.md

 Also, it's possible to determine the latencies of the API calls of different AWS services.

-## Client
+## Preconditions

-To be able to use the client library, you need to have the backend installed in the AWS account you want to record the AWS SDK API calls.
-Please see the appropriate backend section in this README.
+To be able to use the client library, you need to have the [backend installed](https://github.com/tobilg/aws-lambda-api-call-recorder) in the AWS account you want to record the AWS SDK API calls.
+Please see the appropriate backend section in the [README](https://github.com/tobilg/aws-lambda-api-call-recorder/README.md).

 ### Installation